PharmaLedger-IMI/hyperledger-anchoring-demo/README.md

  - json anchor validation
  - create the authorization information to execute chanincode on the network
  - creating and getting an anchor from the network

-If the certificates are not correctly filled on connection.json, handshake exceptions will show up.
+If the certificates are not correctly filled in connection.json, handshake exceptions will be raised.

 **7. In order to update the chaincode :**<br/>

 Change directory to PharmaLedger-IMI/anchoring-demo/AnchorAPI/Network/DockerSimpleNetwork<br/>
 run ./scripts/upgradeCC versionNumber<br/>
 **versionNumber** must be the next number version to be installed.
 By default the installation will be made with version 1.<br/>
-In case the versionNumber is wrong, the script will fail.<br/>
+In case the **versionNumber** is wrong, the script will fail.<br/>

 **8. In order to clean up the network :**<br/>